 1. You can buy a Qualified Health Plan directly from the marketplace, as all plans sold on the marketplace are QHPs.

 2. Since all plans sold on the marketplace are also sold outside of the marketplace you can also buy your health plan outside of the marketplace from any provider, agent, or broker who sells Qualified Health Plans in your area.

-Learn more about how to buy health insurance for 2015.
+Learn more about how to buy health insurance.

 ObamaCare Metal Plans

 There are four types of Metal plans you can choose from in your state’s Health Insurance Marketplace as well as a catastrophic health plan.

 Before you read this section it is very important that you understand actuarial value.
 Actuarial value is the average amount a plan will pay for covered services for everyone using the plan, it is not what the plan will pay you specifically.
 Premiums and costs not covered by your plan don’t factor into determining actuarial value, only costs insurers pay count.

 Each metal plan has a minimum average actuarial value which can be used to tell how good a plan is, what type of subsidies it qualifies you for based on income, and if it provides minimum value.

 NOTE: All marketplace plans have a maximum out-of-pocket cost no more than $6,600 for an individual and $13,200 for a family in 2015 and must provide at least ten essential benefits as part of their covered benefits.

 1. Bronze plans split covered expenses 60-40 on average.